nanofuzz/nanofuzz/README.md

 - **Python targets**: Test Python functions and export the saved tests to `pytest` for use in CI.
 - **Input transformers**: Programatically modify or skip inputs before they are dispatched for test execution.
 - **More types**: Tuples, Unions, `Map`s, `Set`s, unique Arrays/`List`s, dictionaries, regex strings, `null`s, binary data like `Uint8Array`/`bytes`, and select Typescript utility types, like `Record<K,V>`, `Required<T>` and `Partial<T>`.
-- **Composite input generation**: Random-, coverage-, human-, and opt-in ai-guided input generators are coordinated automatically, so you can start testing with a single button click.
+- **Composite input generation**: Random-, mutation-, human-, and an opt-in ai input generator are coordinated automatically, so you can get the better testing results with a single button click.
-- **Code coverage visualizations**: See in your editor which lines of code were actually executed (and missed) by the generated test examples.
+- **Code coverage visualizations**: See in your editor which lines of code were actually executed (and missed!) by the generated test examples.
-- **Stop-and-go testing**: Pause and resume testing runs without losing the accumulated results, pinned inputs, or input generator state.
+- **Stop-and-go**: Pause and resume testing runs and add your own inputs mid-run without losing the accumulated results, pinned inputs, or input generator state.
 - **Project-aware compilation**: NaNofuzz uses the target project's TypeScript compiler and `tsconfig.json` when available.

 ## Scope and Limitations